ppad-tech/sha512/README.md

 garbage-collected language under an optimizing compiler such as GHC, in which strict constant-timeness can be challenging to achieve.

+The HMAC-SHA512 functions within pass all [Wycheproof vectors][wyche], as well as various other useful unit test vectors found around the internet.

 If you discover any vulnerabilities, please disclose them via security@ppad.tech.